 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

-This program is offered as a series of integrated experiences and the themes explored cut across all courses listed below.
-By advisement, students register for a total of 3 to 6 points using the list of Summer 2019 course numbers below:
+This program is offered as a series of integrated experiences, and the themes explored cut across all courses listed below.
+By advisement, students register for a total of 3 to 6 points using the list of courses below:

 Important Note: All program applicants are encouraged to meet with their academic adviser to determine if and how this course may be applied towards their program requirements and degree completion.